Next.js Quick start guide

 a.
 Go to Settings → Access tokens to view all the access tokens.

 b.
-Copy the GraphQL Production access token to only retrieve published content items on your site.
+Click to open the GraphQL Production access token and use this value to only retrieve published content items on your site.

 access token